hannahakhtar/project-2/README.md

 ## Future feature ideas

+- Mobile responsive
 - Add logo on Nav bar
-- Mobile responsive
-- Update styling
+- Update styling for individual cocktails
-- Include additonal filtering options for the cocktails
+- Improve filtering options for all cocktails

 ## The Result